Mid-Range Travel Guide: Niger

 Food & Dining

-Mix of local restaurants and hotel dining, traditional cuisine in tourist-friendly settings, occasional international food
+Mix of local restaurants and hotel dining, including brochettes (grilled meat), couscous, and international options in Niamey

 Transportation